Ask Reflection - Little River if our services are right for youMake an Appointment

 - Require complex or invasive oral surgery procedures, or oral surgery procedures that would otherwise require multiple visits if performed without sedation;

 - Experience a choking sensation (an exaggerated gag reflex), or have difficulty opening their mouth for a sustained period of time;

-At Reflection - Little River, your comfort during dental procedures is important to us.
-Call us at 703-256-3313 for more information about sedation dentistry.
+At Reflection - Little River, your comfort during oral surgery procedures is important to us.
+Call us at 703-256-3313 for more information.